October 2004 – Global Women’s Gathering, New York, USA. The Thirteen Grandmothers first convene and establish a global alliance as a council.

 May 2006 – Grandmother Julieta’s Gathering, Oaxaca, Mexico.
 The next step for the council was to continue their mission for global peace in Mexico.
 Julieta Casimiro, our Mazatec Grandmother, invited the Grandmothers Council for a gathering at her home in Huautla de Jiménez, Oaxaca.
 The town of Huautla de Jiménez welcomed the Grandmothers with an honorary parade through the town and also provided for the meeting place in the government center.

 October 2006 – Grandmother Tsering Dolma’s Gathering, Dharamsala, India.
 In October of 2006 the Grandmother Council gathered in the exiled homeland of the Tibetans, hosted by Tibetan Grandmother Tsering Dolma Gyaltong.
 There was a private audience with His Holiness the Dalai Lama and meetings with other luminaries in the Tibetan religious government in exile.
 The Grandmothers Council continued their prayer for global peace and affirmed their solidarity with the Tibetan people to reclaim their homeland.

-October 2006 – Grandmothers Council the World, Shambala Publications.
-The book written about the Council by Carol Schaeffer is presented to the Council in its completed form and released to the public.
-It has now been translated into seven languages around the world.
+October 2006 – Grandmothers Counsel the World: Women Elders Offer Their Vision for Our Planet, Shambala Publications.
+The book written about the Council by Carol Schaefer is presented to the Council in its completed form and released to the public.
+It has now been translated into eleven languages around the world.

 July 2007 – Third International Women’s Peace Conference, Dallas, Texas.
 Several Grandmothers accept the invitation to the Conference along with 5000 women from all over the world, including three women Nobel Peace Laureates.